Degree/Certificate: Associate in Applied Science

 Demonstrate integrity and accountability while practicing within the ethical, legal and regulatory frameworks of nursing.
 Utilize information/ technology to mitigate error and support decision making

-Integrate best practices based on evidence with clinical expertise and research in the delivery of optimal health care
+Integrate best practices based on evidence with clinical expertise and enhance safety in the delivery of optimal health care

-Commit to personal and professional growth incorporating a spirit of inquiry, patient satisfaction and quality improvement
+Commit to personal and professional growth developing professional identity utilizing a spirit of inquiry, patient satisfaction and quality improvement